 the inspection of identity cards by persons in charge of hotels, boarding houses, hostels and such other classes or descriptions of persons as may be prescribed;

-the replacement of identity cards which have been issued under this Act;
+the replacement and cancellation of identity cards which have been issued under this Act;

 the re-registration of persons who have obtained identity cards or replacements thereof within any prescribed period;